frankt716/cse-191-fall23/induction/induction.lagda.md

   induction b f (suc y) = f y (induction b f y)
 ```

-We can generalize this to any data type equipped with a *well-founded* relation.
+We can generalize this argument to any data type equipped with a *well-founded* relation.
 We need a few preliminary definitions:
 Given a binary relation < (here, < is not necessarily the less-than relation), an element x is *accessible* if there is no infinite descending chain with respect to <, i.e, the element x eventually reaches a base case.
 A binary relation is well-founded if every element is accessible, i.e., every element eventually reaches a base case.